kowey/GenI/doc/manual/lexical-selection.md

 1.  the location

-2.  top or bottom
+2.  top, bottom, or lex

-3.  the attribute
+3.  the attribute (if top or bottom)

 4.  what value to associate with it